-Since then, employees in the NCUA’s Office of General Counsel, Office of Examination and Insurance, the Asset Management and Assistance Center (AMAC), and members of the NCUA Guaranteed Note (NGN) Committee have been working to optimize recoveries to the AMEs.
-Until the AMEs are closed, a semi-annual evaluation of recoveries and obligations will be done to determine if sufficient funds are available for distribution to MCA and PIC holders.
+Since then, employees in the NCUA’s Office of General Counsel, Office of Examination and Insurance, the Asset Management and Assistance Center (AMAC), and members of the NCUA Guaranteed Note (NGN) Committee have been working to maximize recoveries to the AMEs.
+Until the AMEs are closed, an evaluation of recoveries and obligations will be done at least semi-annually to determine if sufficient funds are available for distribution to MCA and PIC holders.

 2021 Corporate Credit Union Capital Distributions